 2. Supported Operating Systems

 Camlytics currently works on Windows based PCs only (both x86 and 64 bit versions).
-Camlytics has been tested on Windows Vista, Windows 7 and Windows 8 but may work on other Windows variants that support the .Net Framework v4.5 client.
+Camlytics has been tested on Windows Vista, Windows 7, Windows 8, Windows 10 and Windows Server but may work on other Windows variants that support the .Net Framework v4.5 client.

 3. Recommended Hardware